Soccer-Czech Republic-Scotland tie to go ahead despite COVID-19 concerns | Sports-Games

 Shortly after their 3-1 victory against Slovakia, the Czech FA said in a statement that Monday's game against Scotland would not take place due to the "current situation with COVID-19".
 Slavia Prague's chairman said shortly before the game against Slovakia that he would ask to withdraw his club's players from the Czech squad after another member of the national team staff tested positive for the new coronavirus.

-The Scottish FA had said at the time that it was aware of reports the Czech FA had called the game off, adding it had not received official notification and would ask UEFA for clarification.
+Scottish FA Chief Executive Ian Maxwell said: "We were as surprised as UEFA to learn of the statement posted on the official FACR channels last night.
+Following extensive conversations late last night and this morning we have received categorical assurance that the match goes ahead."
 Scotland began their Nations League campaign with a 1-1 draw against Israel on Friday and will travel to Olomouc on Sunday.

 - READ MORE ON: